 FDA has approved two vaccines, BioThrax and Cyfendus, to prevent disease in persons 18 through 65 years of age following suspected or confirmed Bacillus anthracis exposure, when administered in conjunction with recommended antibacterial drugs.
 BioThrax is also approved for pre-exposure prophylaxis of disease in persons 18 through 65 years of age who are at high risk of exposure.

-BioThraxTM has been purchased by the federal government and is stored in the Strategic National Stockpile (SNS) to be used as part of a post-exposure prophylaxis regimen with licensed antibiotics in the event of a terrorist attack with anthrax.
+The vaccines have been purchased by the federal government and are stored in the Strategic National Stockpile (SNS) to be used for post-exposure prophylaxis with antibiotics in the event of a terrorist attack with anthrax.
 Likewise, because of biological warfare threats, the military has an active vaccination program against anthrax for personnel going to specific arenas around the world.

 FDA has approved Anthrasil, an Anthrax Immune Globulin Intravenous (Human) for the treatment of inhalational anthrax in adult and pediatric patients in combination with appropriate antibacterial drugs.